Trucking Insurance 101

 - Personal Injury Protection

-TEC Equipment – Insurance is a full-service commercial agency committed to giving you the highest quality trucking insurance products available.
+TEC Equipment – Insurance is a full-service commercial trucking insurance agency committed to giving you the highest quality trucking insurance products available.
 So whether you are an owner/operator or manage a full fleet, with our strong insurance carrier partnerships we offer a wide variety of trucking insurance products and services to give you the best fit for what you need.

 Finding a reliable insurance agent to look out for the needs of your trucking company is essential in today’s market.
 By placing your trust with TEC Equipment, you can look forward to the attention and dedication our clients have enjoyed for many years.
 Call us today and see what 40 years in the trucking industry can do for you and your commercial insurance needs.